 Instructions

-- Serve waffles hot with a dab of salted butter and maple syrup.
+- Serve waffles hot with maple syrup.

 Notes